Entropy density benchmarking of near-term quantum circuits: Discussion

+When estimating circuit purities and their corresponding entropies, any imperfection in the measurement process -- whether it is a noisy gate in the measurement protocol, $T_1$ relaxation or bit flips occuring during the measurement -- can cause the final entropy estimate to deviate from the target true circuit output entropy.
+Therefore, further work is needed to develop error mitigation techniques specific for purity and entropy estimation, for example, by adapting existing SPAM error mitigation techniques to the peculiarities of each estimation protocol.
+Another interesting direction would be to develop theoretical techniques that would provide guarantees for the outcome of a given, potentially error-mitigated, entropy estimation protocol.

+For medium and large systems, we expect classical shadows to suffer from larger error bars and potentially stronger systematic errors, making it unpractical, leaving the SWAP test as the only known viable option.
+If sample-efficient single-copy techniques should not exist, following complexity arguments \cite{acharya2020estimating, chen2022exponential}, an interesting open question is whether some relaxation of the problem, such as restricting to upper/lower bounds, lead to sample-efficient protocols.

+Although depolarizing noise seems to be a decent first approximation model to lower bound entropy accumulation in superconducting circuits run on a typical NISQ device (here a two-qubit gate fidelity of the order of $10^{-1}$), our results hint that a more complete model for entropy accumulation is required to make tighter predictions for such quantum devices, for example, incorporating amplitude damping, coherent errors, and cross-talks.
+A challenge here is to have simple theoretical models, such as the global depolarization, that capture most of these additional features.
+From our experience, the interplay of amplitude damping and depolarizing seems to lead to non-trivial dynamics and regimes that require a more detailed investigation to build more powerful models.

+As superconducting quantum computers scale up and noise levels are reduced, we expect, inspired by \cite{dalzell2024random}, that the global depolarizing heuristic model should provide a better approximation to the entropy accumulation behaviour under local depolarizing noise which in turn would become a better assumption to the experimental entropy signature as the effect on entropy of other sources of errors such as amplitude damping become negligible.
+We leave the confirmation of this trend as a veryrelevant open question.

-Although depolarising noise seems to be an excellent model to predict entropy accumulation in superconducting circuits, our result hints that a more complete model for entropy accumulation is required, for example incorporating entropy decreasing error such as amplitude damping or coherent errors.
-This will be particularly critical for platforms where entropy-decreasing errors are dominant, like in photonic devices where photon loss is a dominant source of errors.
-For these platforms, generalisations of the application-level benchmarking approach to error parameters beyond entropy would probably be required in order to provide more accurate and stringent benchmarks of the performance of those platforms.
+Finally, for platforms where entropy-decreasing errors play an important role, like in photonic devices where photon loss is a dominant source of errors, extensions of our benchmarking methodology beyond entropy would probably be required in order to provide accurate and stringent performance benchmarks for these platforms.